RaviSharma1901/Cognifyz-ML-Tasks/README.md

 - __Selected Tasks__
   - This internship allows participants to work on any 3 out of 4 tasks:
     -  Predict Restaurant Ratings – Build a predictive model to estimate restaurant ratings based on customer feedback and features.
-    - Restaurant Recommendation System – Develop a recommendation engine using collaborative filtering or content-based approaches.
+    - Restaurant Recommendation System – Develop a recommendation engine using content-based filtering approaches.
     - Cuisine Classification – Classify cuisines using NLP techniques applied to restaurant descriptions.
     - Location Analysis – Analyze geographical data and trends affecting restaurant performance.